Wolfgang-Schuetzelhofer/jcypher/README.md

    You do not need to modify your domain object classes in any way.
 You even do not add annotations.
    Moreover JCypher provides a default mapping so you don't have to write a single line of mapping code or of mapping configuration.

-- At this level **'Domain Queries'** provide the power and expressiveness of queries on a graph database, while being formulated on **domain objects** or on types of domain objects respectively.
+- At the same level of abstraction **'Domain Queries'** provide the power and expressiveness of queries on a graph database, while being formulated on **domain objects** or on types of domain objects respectively.
    The true power of Domain Queries comes from the fact, that the graph of domain objects is backed by a graph database.